MicrosoftDocs/visualstudio-docs.es-es/docs/vs-2015/misc/migrate-apps-to-the-universal-windows-platform-uwp.md

     ```

-5. Debe actualizar el elemento > de \<EnableDotNetNativeCompatibleProfile y el elemento \<UseDotNetNativeToolchain > para habilitar .NET Native, pero .NET Native no está habilitado en las C++ plantillas.
+5. You need to update the \<EnableDotNetNativeCompatibleProfile> element and the \<UseDotNetNativeToolchain> element to enable .NET Native, but .NET Native is not enabled in the C++ templates.

      Guarde los cambios.
 Después cierre el archivo de proyecto.